 - pursuing a solution to something online and getting distracted by Wikipedia

 - listening to music and getting absorbed in the lyrics

 - getting up and taking a break, eating something, talking about something trivial with a colleague – or just being alone and thinking about the weather, sports, the pain in your back, etc.

 Usually, as I think I’ve written about before, these cascades of thoughts are worst in the morning.
 But they are there during the day, of course.
 It’s very human.

 Couple that with all kinds of distractions courtesy of other people and life in general and you’ve got the recipe for anything else than a mindful life, in a manner of speaking.

 I want my life to be qualitative, measured, full with a sense of presence and of being in the present.

 I know it sounds lame, but the alternative is a life with Hodge-Podge.
 The constant cascades of thoughts and distractions, in all combinations.
 The experience of everyday life, day after day, which makes us feel grey and dull inside and as if life moves too fast and just … passes us by.

-So I’m going for Shakespeare.
-Or at least the attention to where I am and what I am thinking, on the same level as if I was reciting the bard.
+So I’m going for attention to where I am and what I am thinking, on the same level as if I was reciting the bard.
 Or at least I try to.